Tag Archives: frequent flyers

 Milockie Hotel Safe Lock for Frequent Flyers

 Be the passenger who smiles throughout the flight.
-When the flight attendant offers you a single cookie package OR a package of peanuts or pretzels politely ask, “Could I have both please?”
+When the flight attendant offers you a single cookie package OR a package of peanuts or pretzels, politely ask, “Could I have both, please?”
 They will probably give it to you if you’re nice and friendly.
 The same is true if you ask for a can of soda instead of a single cup plus a cup of water.
-Ask politely and always smile!
+Ask politely, and always smile!